-...0872 DIGITAL PHOTOGRAPHY I, 1⁄2 yr., 1⁄2 cr.
-Students will learn the basics of using a Digital camera to produce high quality, creative images.
-Students will learn how to utilize Photoshop for viewing, editing and manipulating their photographs.
-Students will be given specific assignments and will be required to print their photographs to meet course requirements.
+Digital Photography I, 1⁄2 yr., 1⁄2 cr.

+Students will learn the basic skills of creative photography and editing in Photoshop.
 Students will bring their knowledge of the Elements and Principles of Art to digital photography.
-Assignments will include a focus on line, shape, form, texture, color, portraiture, lighting, various artists, styles, landscape and influential photographers.
+Assignments will include a focus online, shape, form, texture, color, portraiture, lighting, various artists, styles, landscape and influential photographers.

+Prerequisite: Successful completion of Studio Art.

-...0873 DIGITAL PHOTOGRAPHY II, $\frac{1}{2}$ yr., $\frac{1}{2}$ cr.
+Digital Photography II, 1⁄2 yr., 1⁄2 cr.

 This course will build on the skills acquired in Photography I.

-Pre-Requisite - Digital Photography I

-...0877 PAINTING, 1⁄2 yr., 1⁄2 cr.
+Painting, 1⁄2 yr., 1⁄2 cr.

 This course will explore a variety of paintings media and techniques with aims of developing stronger painting skills.
 Students will develop an understanding of the elements of art and principles of design in relation to painting.

-Pre-Requisite - Drawing
+Prerequisite - Drawing

-...0882 ADVANCED PAINTING, 1/2 yr., 1/2 cr.
+Advanced Painting, 1⁄2 yr., 1⁄2 cr.